Multi-party republic headed by president

 Its lower house, the National People’s Assembly, has 462 seats, including 8 seats for Algerians living abroad.
 Its members are elected through a proportional representation vote to serve five-year terms in multi-seat constituencies.

-Algeria has a complex and, at times, violent past.
+Algeria has experienced a complex and, at times, violent past.
 It was a former Roman colony in antiquity.
-The Umayyad dynasty brought Islam to Algeria from, it is believed, 670 AD.
+It is believed that the Umayyad dynasty brought Islam to Algeria from around 670 AD.
 The dramatic conversion began within just 40 years of the death of the Prophet Muhammad.

 Conquest by France